gminero/sftektalks/content/posts/lightning-web-component-community-case-creation.md

 ```

 Notice the onsuccess event handler we added to the component.
-We will use it to trigger the navigation once the case has successfuly been created via the [User Interface API](https://developer.salesforce.com/docs/atlas.en-us.uiapi.meta/uiapi/ui_api_get_started_supported_objects.htm).
+We will use it to trigger the navigation once the case has successfully been created via the [User Interface API](https://developer.salesforce.com/docs/atlas.en-us.uiapi.meta/uiapi/ui_api_get_started_supported_objects.htm).

 ---